Help-Protocol/help-protocol-cfc-submission/README.md

 ## Live demo

-You can find a running application to test at [help-protocol.mybluemix.net](http://help-protocol.mybluemix.net/) or an alternate apllication is running at [help-protocol.onchain.engineer](http://help-protocol.onchain.engineer).
+You can find a running application to test at [help-protocol.mybluemix.net](http://help-protocol.mybluemix.net/) or an alternate application is running at [help-protocol.onchain.engineer](http://help-protocol.onchain.engineer).

 ![Dashboard](./images/Dashboard.png)